rueycheng/indri-pruning-toolkit/README.md

 If you use this package in your research work, please cite the following paper:

 > R.-C. Chen, C.-J. Lee, and W. B. Croft.
-On divergence measures and static index pruning.
+On divergence measures and static index
-> In *Proceedings of ICTIR '15*.
-To appear.
+> pruning.
+In *Proceedings of ICTIR '15*, pages 151-160.
+ACM, 2015.

 ### Installation ###